kean/Nuke/README.md

 > By default resumable data is stored in an efficient memory cache.
 Future versions might include more customization.

-### Deduplicating Requests
+### Request Dedupication

-By default `Loader` combines the requests with the same `loadKey` into a single task.
+By default `ImagePipeline` combines the requests with the same `loadKey` into a single task.
 The task's priority is set to the highest priority of registered requests and gets updated when requests are added or removed to the task.
 The task only gets cancelled when all the registered requests are.

-> Deduplication can be disabled using `Loader.Options`.
+> Deduplication can be disabled using `ImagePipeline.Configuration`.

 # Performance<a name="h_performance"></a>